|

 Gilbert, of Tuesday Music Club fame, and he brought a whole lot of

-David Bash to headline the first IPO festival in 1999.
-We were seen by a
+by David Bash to headline the first IPO festival in 1999.
+We were seen

-fellow named Hiroshi Kuse and he picked up distribution of Paleophonic
+by a fellow named Hiroshi Kuse and he picked up distribution of

-from there from Elvis Costello to Flamin Groovies and more points between!
+selection from there from Elvis Costello to Flamin Groovies and more

 Our friend Hiroshi Kuse at our Japanese label Airmail Recordings had heard